dxknight/chronos/README.md

 down from (see later for more sophisticated options).
 When prompted for the message, enter a short description of the timer for display and notification.

+Alternatively, you can use `M-x chronos-add-timers-from-string`.
+This function prompts for a string, from which one or more timers can be parsed.

 ## Dependencies

 Chronos should work on a stock Emacs install.